Policy Memos by Subject Area

 - Written Certification of Environmental Document Quality Control Reviews (PDF), Gary R. Winters (January 13, 2003).
 The attached certification sheet is to be used to document performance of quality control reviews of all documents prepared in accordance with the California Environmental Quality Act and the National Environmental Policy Act.
-An Adobe Acrobat version of the certification sheet is available from the Forms & Templates page.
+An MS Word version of the certification sheet is available on the SER Forms and Templates page.

 - Integration and Coordination of "Brokered" Environmental Work (PDF), Gary R. Winters, February 21, 2002.
 (41 KB)

 - Environmental Document Quality Control Program Memo (PDF), Gary R. Winters (November 29, 2001).
 (239 KB) This memo establishes the Environmental Document QC Program.

 Environmental Considerations in Project Delivery

 - Updates on FHWA's "Policy on Access to the Interstate System (PDF)," Janice Benton and Phil Stolarski (March 25, 2020).
 This letter to FHWA outlines changes for both the Division of Design and the Division of Environmental Analysis when submitting an "Interstate Access Change Request to FHWA."

 - Geotechnical Services will Perform Subsurface Investigations in the Project Zero Phase (PDF), James Davis (October 20, 2016).
 This memo requires that geotechnical services be programmed in the PA&ED phase of a project.